 Certifications are credentials that prove you have the knowledge and training necessary to do a particular job or task.
 In fields like healthcare, having a certification or license is almost always required.
 In other fields, they’re not a necessity but can make your resume look more impressive to employers.

-You can find online certification programs on websites like Udemy, Coursera, Hubspot Academy, and MOOC.
+If you don’t have the certifications you need or want to see what other certifications are out there, you can find online certification programs on websites Udemy, Coursera, Hubspot Academy, and MOOC.

 When you should list certifications on your resume

-But there are three circumstances where listing certifications is either expected or could strengthen your application when you’re making a resume for a job:
+There are three circumstances where listing certifications is either expected or could strengthen your application:

-If a company requires certifications for a particular job, you reduce your chances of being hired if you don’t list those certifications clearly on your resume.
+If a company requires certifications for a particular job, make sure you list them clearly on your resume.
+Otherwise, you reduce your chances of being called in for an interview.

-In most cases, the job advertisement mentions what certification or license is needed, but you should also research the industry to check for other relevant certificates you can list.
+In most cases, the job advertisement mentions what certification or license is needed, but you should also research your industry to check for other relevant certificates you can earn.

 Not sure what your resume should look like?
 The best way to learn is by taking inspiration from resume examples written by other candidates in your industry.